flaport/sax/README.md

 pip install sax
 ```

-If you want to be able to run all the example notebooks, you should install the
+If you want to be able to run all the example notebooks, you'll need python>=3.10 and
-development version of SAX:
+you should install the development version of SAX:

 ```sh
 pip install 'sax[dev]'